 In order to apply for a mobility program, a student is obliged to submit the following documents:

-English language certificate,
+- English or serbian language certificate,

-Curriculum Vitae (CV),
+- Curriculum Vitae (CV), preferably in europass format

-Motivational letter.
+- Motivational letter.

 It may happen that a given mobility project requires additional documents to be submitted, in which case a list of such documents shall be given in the announced call.